RMLio/rmlweaver-js/README.md

-# Meamer JS -
+# RMLWeaver-JS -

-**Meamer JS** is a Node.js tool designed to execute dot files using npm.
+**RMLWeaver-JS** is a Node.js tool designed to execute dot files using npm.
 Dot files are commonly used for describing directed graphs.
 This tool efficiently performs dot file operations using RxJS streams.

 ## Usage